gbmhunter/blog/content/posts/2022/08-31-august-2022-updates/_index.md

 * Added a new page with info on the common emitter BJT amplifier.

 * Added info on the Resistor Optimizer tool.

+* Added the new page [How To Create Sine Waves From Square Waves And RC Filters](/electronics/circuit-design/how-to-create-sine-waves-from-square-waves-and-rc-filters/).